Clothing in ancient Greece: Chiton

 The chiton (plural: chitones) was a garment of light linen consisting of sleeves and long hemline.
 It consisted of a wide, rectangular tube of material secured along the shoulders and lower arms by a series of fasteners.
 The chiton was commonly worn by both men and women but the time period in which each did so depended.
 Chitons typically fell to the ankles of the wearer, but shorter chitons were sometimes worn during vigorous activities by athletes, warriors, or slaves.

 Often excess fabric would be pulled over a girdle, or belt, which was fastened around the waist (see kolpos).
 To deal with the bulk sometimes a strap, or anamaschalister was worn around the neck, brought under the armpits, crossed in the back, and tied in the front.
 A himation, or cloak, could be worn over top of the chiton.

+Διαφανῆ χιτώνια, means "see-through, thin chitons", were garments through which women's bodies were visible.

 Chlamys

 Statue of a youth wearing a chlamys.
 Pentelic marble, late 1st century BC - early 1st century AD.
 Found in Athens, probably a funerary statue.
 NAMA 4476.

 The chlamys was a seamless rectangle of woolen material worn by men for military or hunting purposes.
 It was worn as a cloak and fastened at the right shoulder with a brooch or button.

 The chlamys was typical Greek military attire from the 5th to the 3rd century BC.
 It is thought that the chlamys could ward against light attacks in war.

 The chlamys went on to become popular in the Byzantine Empire by the high class and wealthy.